 - Layer List—Displays a list of operational layers in the app.

 - Measurement—Allows you to measure the area of a polygon, length of a line, or find the coordinates of a point.
+In 3D, you can measure horizontal, vertical, and direct distance between two points.

 - Near Me—Allows you to find features within a buffer of a defined address or location, view more detailed information about those features, and get directions to the selected feature.